tgfrerer/island/plan.md

 - Better distinguish between renderpass types when creating vulkan command buffers

-- Refactor renderpass dependency tracker so that it works along the lines of `le_dependency_manager`

 - Rename internal structure to `Batch` instead of `Renderpass` in backend because batch may fit better for *resource transfer*, *compute*, or